WRLH (New Hampshire)

-WRLH was a television station on channel 31 licensed to West Lebanon, New Hampshire, United States.
+WRLH (channel 31) was a television station licensed to West Lebanon, New Hampshire, United States.
 It broadcast from 1966 to 1968 and again from 1971 to 1974 as an affiliate of NBC.
 Financial and technical woes sank the station twice.

 History

 In June 1965, Upper Valley Television Broadcasters, Inc., was approved by the Federal Communications Commission to construct a new television station.
 The year before, Upper Valley's application specified channel 49, but successive national overhauls of the table of UHF television channel allotments moved the station to channel 57 by the time a permit had been approved and construction began for the station atop Crafts Hill.
 By August, the call letters WRLH (for White River, Lebanon, and Hanover) had been selected, and an affiliation with NBC had been announced.
 However, a second frequency change ordered by the FCC, to channel 31, held back completion of the facility by months because some equipment was custom-made for stations on a specific channel.
 Final designation of channel 31 for WRLH came in June 1966, allowing construction to be completed.

 WRLH finally went on air on September 10, 1966, with studios atop Crafts Hill at the transmitter site and business offices in West Lebanon, New Hampshire.
 Through its first stint on air, it struggled.
 The problems were out of the gate, and they began weeks before startup when the station's original source of network programming, WRLP of Greenfield, Massachusetts, lost its transmitter tower at Gun Hill near Winchester, New Hampshire, when an airplane crashed into it and damaged the tower to the point where it had to be taken down.
 The station was off the air for weeks at a time because of its inability to reliably receive NBC shows.
 Trouble with network program reception led the station to invest in microwave equipment to improve picture quality.
 However, it was on the air less than two years, ceasing to broadcast on August 23, 1968.